Best home insurance in California: Travelers

 Wildfires are one of the biggest risks in California.
 Earthquakes, floods and mudslides are also risks.

 Since floods and earthquakes are not covered by standard home insurance, they don't generally impact rates.
 However, if you carry earthquake coverage as an endorsement on your home insurance policy, your rates might go up.
-Flood insurance polices are separate from home insurance, with most written by the National Flood Insurance Program (NFIP).
+Flood insurance policies are separate from home insurance, with most written by the National Flood Insurance Program (NFIP).

 Homeowners insurance companies that have pulled out of the California home insurance market include State Farm, Allstate, AIG, Chubb, Tokio Marine, AmGUARD, Falls Lake Insurance and Trans Pacific.
 Many of these companies are still operating in the state but have stopped writing new home insurance coverage and have nonrenewed policies in some areas.